lucasdu2/viewstamped-replication-erl/scratch/second-draft-viewchange-design.md

 are no longer needed.
 For example, all messages related to view changes can be discarded once a view change is completed, since the protocol will already (I think) reject future messages related to a past view change.
+- NOTE: Don't forget to clear the caches when they are no longer needed.
+There are a couple choices for where you can do this:
+    1) Immediately after the quorum for that type of message is reached and the next part of the protocol begins
+    2) At the end of the view change protocol, when the replica receives a STARTVIEW message

 ## Development plan
 - Write code and test in small increments.
 Once tests pass and you're reasonably